 Notaries in Iowa, Montana, North Dakota, Oregon and West Virginia, which have enacted the Revised Uniform Law On Notarial Acts (RULONA), may accept an ID up to three years after it has expired.

-More than a dozen states, including Arizona, specifically stipulate that IDs must be “current,” “unexpired” or “valid” at the time of notarization; in these states, expired IDs are not allowed.
+Other states, including Arizona, specifically stipulate that IDs must be “current,” “unexpired” or “valid” at the time of notarization; in these states, expired IDs are not allowed.
 This is a solid guideline to follow if you live in a state that does not specifically spell out what to do in the case of an expired signer ID.

 Finally, if you are presented with an unreliable or suspicious ID, the best action you can take is to have your signer provide an alternative form of ID, or use a different method to identify your signer, such as a credible witness or personal knowledge, depending on your state laws.
+An ID checking guide is also useful for confirming the elements in an identification document are correct.

 Desktop ad for Notary Essentials course